sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/finders keepers/README-finders-keepers.md

 findElement([1, 2, 3, 4], num => num % 2 === 0);

 # notes
+- 240123: decided to forget about trying to workout if I can put an `if` condition into `expression 2` of the for loop. can possibly refactor code if this is possible. currently trying to understand how `num` is passed to the `arrow` function and if and how I need to use `num` to traverse the `array` in the `arr` argument. read `hint`. refer to `finders.js` and link `5` in `resources`.
 - 210123: traversed array in `trav_arr.js`. working out how and where to put `if` condition. will test and ask group if I can put `if` condition in `expression 2` in `for` loop statement. refer to `finders.js`.
 - 200123: need to get/traverse each inidividual element from an `array`. refer to `trav_arr.js` -> `look for solution`. did some `scafolding` in `finders.js` to step out `algorithm`.
 - 200123: still watching video in link `4` in `resources`. will finish later.